Visiting Atlanta on a budget? Here are fun and free things to do!

 13. Check out the Carter Center

 453 John Lewis Freedom Pkwy NE, 30307, map

 Visit the Circle of Flags, rose garden, Japanese garden, and koi pond.

 14. Admire the Graffiti at Krog Tunnel

-This is one of Atlanta’s favorite instagram / photo / film spots because of the graffiti that covers the area.
-Also, less than a 10-minute walk away is the Krog Street Market, which is a repurposed industrial space full of eclectic shops and vendors.
+This is one of Atlanta’s favorite photography spots because of the graffiti that covers the area.
+It’s a fun art stroll even if you aren’t a photographer.
+Also, less than a 10-minute walk away is the Krog Street Market, a repurposed industrial space full of eclectic shops and vendors.

 16. Run, Walk, or Bike the Silver Comet Trail

 The Silver Comet Trail is 61 miles of running, walking, or biking trails.
 You can extend it an additional 33 miles with Alabama’s Chief Ladiga Trail.

 Bonus: Take a Day Trip to Amicalola Falls State Park

 This is not in Greater Atlanta, but it’s one of the most popular day trips from Atlanta.
 It has beautiful scenery, hiking trails, and Amicalola Falls is the tallest cascading waterfall in the southeast.
 You can climb to the top via starts and pathways.
 Parking is $5 (or $50 for an Annual Park Pass).